sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/index.rst

     Motivation behind earthquake prediction is to empower crisis measures to decrease demise and devastation, inability to give notice of a significant earthquake that happens, or possibly a satisfactory assessment of the hazard, can bring about legitimate risk, or even political cleansing.

+    ---

+    :doc:`/tutorials/data-science/sparkml/multilayerPerceptronClassifier`

+    Multilayer perceptron classifier (MLPC) is a classifier based on the feedforward artificial neural network.
+MLPC consists of multiple layers of nodes.
+Each layer is fully connected to the next layer in the network.
+Nodes in the input layer represent the input data.

 .. toctree::
    :hidden: